turingschool-examples/Extra-Assessment-Practice-SE2/README.md

 Note: Some prompts are working with a dataset that is an object.
 You may, or may not, need to reach for Object.keys().
 **Object.keys() will not be needed for your midmod or final assessments.**

+The methods you **do** need to be comfortable with for assessments are:
+- forEach
+- filter
+- reduce
+- map
+- sort
+- includes
+- split
+- join